-In addition to being the Academic Lead for Education Studies and TESOL in the School of Education, Sarah now teaches on the Masters programme and supervises a range of PhD and EdD students.
-She is also the PI on two externally funded international research projects.
+In addition to being the Academic Lead for Education Studies and TESOL in the School of Education, Sarah is now the Programme Director for the Online Masters in Education, supervises a range of PhD and EdD students and is the PI on two externally funded international research projects.
 Sarah is also leading the team developing the Global Competence Framework for the University of Hull.

 Nationally, Sarah is the outgoing Vice Chair at the professional Association for Information Technology in Teacher Education (now TPE), which liaises with the UK government and other national agencies on technology and policy in education.

 Internationally, Sarah is the RDC Chair on Global Education at the Association of Teacher Education in Europe (ATEE).
-She is also the Founder and Trustee of the Education Futures Collaboration, a professional charity for educators at all levels across the international stage, who wish to work collaboratively to improve the quality of education worldwide through evidence-based research.
+She is also the Founder and Trustee of the Education Futures Collaboration, a professional charity for educators at all levels across the international stage, who wish to work collaboratively to improve the quality of education worldwide through evidence-based research (see www.MESHGuides.org).